 Our Team

-In his free time, Yuki likes to cook, exercise, craft, watch sports, and take care of his cats and plants.
+In his free time, Yuki likes to cook, play sports, and take care of his cats and plants.

 Representative Publications and Presentations